Azure/azure-sdk-for-js/sdk/search/search-documents/README.md

 -   [Skillset operations](https://docs.microsoft.com/en-us/rest/api/searchservice/skillset-operations).
 Part of a cognitive search workload, a skillset defines a series of a series of enrichment processing steps.
 A skillset is consumed by an indexer.
 -   [Synonym map operations](https://docs.microsoft.com/en-us/rest/api/searchservice/synonym-map-operations).
 A synonym map is a service-level resource that contains user-defined synonyms.
 This resource is maintained independently from search indexes.
 Once uploaded, you can point any searchable field to the synonym map (one per field).

+## Typescript/Javascript specific concepts
+### SearchIndexClient

+`SearchIndexClient` provides methods for working with documents in an index.
+Its methods allow you to query, upload, update, and delete documents.
+It also has methods for building auto-completion and search suggestion experiences based on partial queries.

+### SearchServiceClient

+`SearchServiceClient` provides methods for configuring and customizing an Azure Cognitive Search instance.
+The client currently has support for creating and managing search indexes and will later expand to support creating and managing other service entities such as indexers, synonym maps, cognitive skillsets, and data sources.

+**Note**: This client cannot function in the browser because the APIs it calls do not have support for Cross-Origin Resource Sharing (CORS).

+### Documents

+An item stored inside a search index.
+The shape of this document is described in the index using `Field`s.
+Each Field has a name, a datatype, and additional metadata such as if it is searchable or filterable.

+### Pagination

+Typically you will only wish to [show a subset of search results](https://docs.microsoft.com/azure/search/search-pagination-page-layout#total-hits-and-page-counts) to a user at one time.
+To support this, you can use the `top`, `skip` and `includeTotalResultCount` parameters to provide a paged experience on top of search results.

+### Document field encoding

+[Supported data types](https://docs.microsoft.com/rest/api/searchservice/Supported-data-types) in an index are mapped to JSON types in API requests/responses.
+The JS client library keeps these mostly the same, with some exceptions:

+- `Edm.DateTimeOffset` is converted to a JS `Date`.
+- `Edm.GeographyPoint` is converted to a `GeographyPoint` type exported by the client library.
+- Special values of the `number` type (NaN, Infinity, -Infinity) are serialized as strings in the REST API, but are converted back to `number` by the client library.

+**Note**: Data types are converted based on value, not the field type in the index schema.
+This means that if you have an ISO8601 Date string (e.g. "2020-03-06T18:48:27.896Z") as the value of a field, it will be converted to a Date regardless of how you stored it in your schema.

 ## Examples

 ### Create an Index